HampusHauffman/FlutterDemo/Notes.md

 * FloatingActionButton
 ### Packages
 * Build_runner - For code generation.
-* Riverpod - For immuable state management and shared resources!
+* Riverpod - For immuable state management and shared resources!e
 * Freezed - For boilerplate code generation.
 * go_router - For navigation.
 * Firebase - For auth, realtime storage and cloud messaging.